gmhfx/Fantasy_Football/README.md

 # Fantasy_Football

-Github PAGES repository where I can aggregate and publish visualizations and analysis of Fanatsy Football data.
+Github PAGES repository where I can publish visualizations and analysis of Fanatsy Football data.

 ## Technologies